Founding Teacher

 Guiding Teachers

 Myoshin Kate McCandless and Shinmon Michael Newton began Zen practice in 1983 as university students in Japan, with a Rinzai priest at an ancient temple on Mount Tsukuba, later moving to Kyoto and practicing Soto Zen with Shohaku Okumura.
 Since returning to Vancouver in 1987 they have practiced with Zoketsu Norman Fischer.
-They received priest ordination from him in in 2003 and dharma transmission in 2011.
+They received priest ordination from him in 2003 and dharma transmission in 2011.
 They were installed as guiding teachers of Mountain Rain Zen Community in May, 2017.

 Kate has worked as an organic farmer, ESL teacher, translator and as a clinical counselor in women’s health and hospice/bereavement care.